itspriddle/priddle.net/_pages/resume.md

 ### Director of Software Development --- A2 Hosting, Inc (Remote)

-Feb 2020 - Present

-Lead the software development team responsible for maintaining the A2 client portal and billing system and internal staff web applications.

----

-### Senior Software Developer --- A2 Hosting, Inc (Remote)

-Aug 2019 - Feb 2020
+Aug 2019 - Present

-Worked with the software development team in a pair programming environment to implement new features and security improvements on the customer billing system and front-end marketing site.
-Promoted to Director of Software Development in Feb 2020.
+Lead the software development team responsible for maintaining the customer billing system and control panels servicing over 110,000 clients and 385,000 WordPress sites.
+Spearheaded architecture, design, and development of custom Laravel PHP applications TurboHub, a control panel for managing WordPress websites on over 5,000 remote machines using WP-CLI, RabbitMQ, and Bash; and GoCart, a custom shopping cart powered by custom WHMCS APIs.
+Worked directly with the executive team to plan, architect, and execute all company-wide software projects via scrum.
+Utilized PHP, Laravel, MySQL, JavaScript, and Bash.
+Promoted from Sr. Software Developer to Director in Feb 2020.

 ---